Vedik-17/Vedik-17/README.md

 ## Hi there 👋
+I'm Mendu Vedik Reddy
 🏫👨‍🎓 Currently studying Computer Science at Sreyas Institute of Engineering and Technology, IN.

-👨‍💻 I'm passionate about Artificial Intelligence and Machine Learning .
+👨‍💻 I'm passionate about Computer Science and Engineering.

 💻 Also intrested in Robotics🤖, Android Development📱and Web Development🌐.